Vocative case: Irish

 In the singular there is no special form, except for first declension nouns.
 These are masculine nouns that end in a broad (non-palatal) consonant, which is made slender (palatal) to build the singular vocative (as well as the singular genitive and plural nominative).
 Adjectives are also lenited.
-In many cases this means that (in the singular) masculine vocative expressions resemble the genitive and feminine vocative expressions resemble the nominative.
+In many cases this means that (in the singular) masculine vocatives resemble the genitive and feminine vocatives resemble the nominative.